July 24, 2024 companion plants for alyssum

 Care Tips

-• Deadhead regularly to promote more blooms.
+• Deadhead regularly as it will promote more flowers.

-• Avoid overhead watering to prevent fungal diseases.
+• Avoid overhead watering as it can result in fungal diseases.

 2. Lavender